ortizfer/Software-2016-2017/Documentation/README.md

 Code for Proteus 2.0 Missions

 """
+24- Fernando Ortiz 14/03/2017 10:52am
+fixed path for logs on multiple OS

 23- Juan G. Lastra Febles 14/03/2017 9.16 a.m
 Add documentation the program log and use a print function in the lof functions.